Top 20 Nationals All-Time Home Run Leaders (Videos)

 Ryan Zimmerman: 284 Home Runs

 Ryan Zimmernan’s nickname is “Mr. National”, and that couldn’t be more perfect for the former infielder.
 He was the organization’s first draft pick after moving to the nation’s capital.
-That was in the 2005 MLB Draft, when Zimmerman was selected with the fourth overall pick.
+That was in the 2005 MLB Draft when Zimmerman was selected fourth overall.
 He also hit a walk-off home run in the Nationals’ first game in their new ballpark

 Zimmerman was pretty good in many other instances for the Nats, too.
 During his 16-year career (all with Washington), the right-handed hitter posted seven seasons of 20-plus home runs.